 In the past decade, the benefits of connecting to nature have been well documented in numerous scientific research studies and publications.
 Collectively, this body of research shows that children’s social, psychological, academic and physical health is positively impacted when they have daily contact with nature.
 These holistic benefits support the importance of nature-based learning.

 - Supports multiple developmental domains.

 - Improves eyesight

 Nature-based learning is relevant to all ages – including into adult years.
 In the context of Learnlife, nature-based learning provides an essential basis in the primary years of learning.
 It can form a foundation for understanding sustainability issues and environmental challenges.

-Learnlife also sees nature-based experiences as being an excellent environment in which to help shift the mindset of learners who may retain negative perceptions of learning due to previous school experiences – wilderness experiences to help accelerate changes in attitude and establish more positive relational capacities.
+Learnlife also sees nature-based learning and experiences as being an excellent environment in which to help shift the mindset of learners who may retain negative perceptions of learning due to previous school experiences – wilderness experiences to help accelerate changes in attitude and establish more positive relational capacities.

 Nature-based learning is one of many 25 learning methodologies in the Learnlife learning paradigm toolkit.
 Learn more about the different ways to engage learners through the different learning methodologies.